jndean/IPUDOOM/README.md

 ![Gameplay with untextured walls](README_imgs/flats.gif)

 - [x] Split rendering across 32 render tiles.
 Reformat textures into a big buffer that can be striped over dedicated texture tiles, and accessed by the render tiles using JIT-patched exchange programs to enable fetches based on dynamic indices.
+So now IPU can texture walls.

 ![Gameplay with textured walls (but nothing else)](README_imgs/WallsTextured_noCPU.gif)